 The surrounding municipalities of Pantelhó, Huitiupán, Pueblo Nuevo Solistahuacán, and Totolapa also have amber deposits, although of a smaller size.
-According to some studies, the geological strata containing amber even reach Palenque, on the north side, and San Cristóbal de Las Casas, in the south.
+According to some studies, the geological strata containing amber even reach Palenque, on the north side, and San Cristóbal de Las Casas, on the south.
 The magnitude of the deposits, although not proven, should be sufficient to meet the demand in the years to come.

 The production of amber in Chiapas has not stopped over the centuries.
 Its constant market has been, on the one hand, the indigenous communities; on the other, the people whose tastes lead them to appreciate traditional Mexican crafts.
 According to the canons, the amber extracted from the mines was taken to the artisans, who carefully selected the fragments that would be useful to them, according to a wide range of designs, and proceeded to carve them with a file, paying special attention to waste as little as possible.

 Once the desired piece was obtained, it was polished and incorporated into necklaces, bracelets, or earrings.
 If the piece was a little bigger, it could be carved into a headpiece, a picture frame, a pipe, or some other ornament.
-The dust that was released from the amber when it was polished was sold to those communities where it was used as a medicine, while the remaining pieces were thrown away.
+The dust that was released from the amber when it was polished was sold to those communities where it was used as medicine, while the remaining pieces were thrown away.
 The artisan then took his work to the plaza and sold it on his own, or associated with a merchant and sent it to more distant places, like Mexico City.